TEXT-Fitch affirms Prudential Plc; outlook stable

 The affirmation reflects Prudential’s continued strong and resilient capital position, operational scale and strong business position in each of its key markets, the UK, the US and Asia.
-Fitch also recognises that Prudential is continuing to expand its market-leading presence in Asia by launching life operations in Cambodia.
 Prudential has strong cash generation and a strategy focused on high-margin products with short pay-back periods and a profitable asset management business.

 Partially offsetting these positive rating factors is the company’s relatively high exposure to credit risk, longevity risk and adverse policyholder behaviour risk.
-This exposure includes the rapid growth in variable annuity business in the US over the past three years.
-However, Fitch views positively JNL’s decision to limit sales of variable annuities with guarantees, announced in November 2012.
+This exposure includes the rapidly increasing variable annuity business in the US over the past three years.

-In January 2013, Prudential issued USD700m 5.25% of perpetual Innovative Tier 1 under its medium-term notes programme, primarily to Asian retail investors .
-Fitch views the issuance as neutral to Prudential’s rating as it did not lead to a material increase in the insurer’s financial leverage.
+“Sales on JNL’s variable annuity book have been at significantly elevated levels in recent years,” said Clara Hughes, Senior Director in Fitch’s Insurance team.
+“Fitch recognises JNL’s track record of pricing discipline and effective risk hedging on this business through economic cycles, but nevertheless views such rapid growth as negative from a credit perspective.”

 Key rating triggers for a downgrade of Prudential’s ratings include the crystallisation of credit risk, longevity risk and adverse policyholder behaviour, or interest coverage falling below 5x-6x.
 Also, any structural increase in financial leverage is likely to result in downward pressure on the ratings.
 An upgrade is unlikely in the near term.